MGSE97/advent-of-code/2024/1/Solution.2.md

 ### Task

-- Parse input file into two lists of numbers
+- Parse input file into list of numbers, and compute similarity map
-- Sort these list ascending
-- Compute distance between each (e.g. `a-b`)
+- Compute distance as multiplication of list number with ones similarity (e.g. `a*b`)
 - Return sum of these distances

 ### Edge cases